Starry-AXQG/Context-Menu-Icons/README.md

 ## 📖 CMI-fold-menu-JS Guide:

 ### Overview
-In version 2.1, CMI introduced JavaScript code to help users simplify the lengthy context menus.
+In CMI [v2.1](https://github.com/Starry-AXQG/Context-Menu-Icons/releases/tag/v2.1), CMI introduced JavaScript code to help users simplify the lengthy context menus.
 Fold infrequently used context menu items from the page context menu (contentAreaContextMenu) into a single submenu labeled "Show More Options".
 The goal is to declutter the context menu while preserving full access to folded item

 ### Key Features